joshualande/joshualande.github.io/_posts/2014-04-18-database-normalization.md

 This leads us to the concept of [database normalization](http://en.wikipedia.org/wiki/Database_normalization).
-Database normalization is the process of designing a database so that ever piece of information shows up in only one place in the database.
+Database normalization is the process of designing a database so that every piece of information shows up in only one place in the database.
 This is the most important concept for designing effective databases.